kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   status.capacity. exteneded resource is of type: string, int
 * dynamic resource uses `ResourceClaim` to request for resources, and `ResourceSlice` to provide resource capacity.
-A pod asks for resources through resource claim requests in pod's spec.resources.claims. dynamic resource type is described in resource slice, simply speaking, it is a list of devices, with each device being described as structured paramaters.
+A pod asks for resources through resource claim requests in pod's spec.resources.claims.
+Dynamic resource type is described in resource slice, simply speaking, it is a list of devices, with each device being described as structured paramaters.
 * dynamic extended resource is a combination of the two above.
 It uses pods'